odewahn/jdboston16/press-release.md

 *FOR IMMEDIATE RELEASE*:

-*CONTACT*:

-Andrew Odewahn, odewahn@oreilly.com

-# Speaker Announcements for JupyterDays Boston, March 17-18
+## Speaker Announcements for JupyterDays Boston, March 17-18

+<img src="speakers.png" width="90%" />

 _Cambridge, MA_.
 A dynamic group of data scientists, software developers, and educators is converging on March 17 and 18 in Cambridge, MA to present at the third [Jupyter Day](http://blog.jupyter.org/2016/02/16/jupyterdays-boston-2016/).
 Sponsored by the [Jupyter Project](http://jupyter.org/), the [Harvard-Smithsonian Center for Astrophysics](https://www.cfa.harvard.edu/), the [Harvard Law School Library](http://hls.harvard.edu/library/), and [O'Reilly Media](http://www.oreilly.com/), the event is the place to learn about state of the art data analysis tools from the people who know them best.
 Please see the [conference page](https://www.eventbrite.com/e/jupyterdays-boston-2016-tickets-21440120979) for details and registration.

-<img src="speakers.png" width="90%" />

 The first day explores Jupyter's many applications, with a particular focus on education, the sciences, and data visualization.
 Speakers on the first day include: